 The IAHPC Scholarship Program provides support to participate in conferences, workshops, congresses and events that are applicable to the cultural and social economic level of the applicant’s place of work.

-This program does not provide funding for tuition of formal degree programs.
+This program does not provide funding for tuition of formal degree programs or clinical placements.

-In order to apply for a scholarship, applicants must meet the following criteria:
+In order to apply for a scholarship the event must be listed in the IAHPC Calendar of Events and the applicants must meet the following criteria:

 Preference will be given to applicants who: